DefactoSoftware/devblog/_posts/2014-02-22-benefits-of-protractor-in-a-angular-rails-api-application-stack.markdown

 >your UI without also changing the API.
 This was enforced in code review only.

 In my opinion this is the best approach when you split your frontend and backend however not everyone shares that opinion.
-In this blogpost i will cover why we believe that testing the apps seperatly and thus mocking the API requests is the way to go.
+In this blogpost I will cover why we believe that testing the apps seperatly and thus mocking the API requests is the way to go.